Country of Origin

-Main system: Sources: Retina 5K 27" iMac (4GHz quad-core with Turbo, 32GB RAM, 3TB FusionDrive, OSX Yosemite. iTunes 14.4), PureMusic 3.02, Audirvana 3, Qobuz, Tidal, Denafrips Terminator+ clock-synced to Gaia & Avatar, Soundaware D100Pro SD transport; Preamp: Passive Preamplifier icOn 4Pro SE; Power amps: Kinki Studio EX-B7; Headamp: Kinki Studio THR-1; Phones: HifiMan Susvara; Loudspeakers: Audio Physic Codex; Cube Audio Nenuphar; Aurai Audio M1 [on loan]; Zu Submission; Cables: Complete loom of Allnic Audio ZL; Power delivery: Vibex Granada/Alhambra on all source components, Vibex One 11R on amps, LessLoss C-MARC Entropic cords between wall and conditioners; Equipment rack: Artesanía Audio Exoteryc double-wide 3-tier with optional glass shelves, Exoteryc Krion and glass amp stands; Sundry accessories: Acoustic System resonators, LessLoss Firewall for loudspeakers, Furutech NCF Signal Boosters; Room: 4 x 6m with high gabled beam ceiling opening into 4 x 8m kitchen and 5 x 8m living room so no wall behind the listening chairs
+Main system: Sources: Retina 5K 27" iMac (4GHz quad-core with Turbo, 32GB RAM, 3TB FusionDrive, OSX Yosemite. iTunes 14.4), PureMusic 3.02, Audirvana 3, Qobuz, Tidal, Denafrips Terminator+ clock-synced to Soundaware D300Ref USB bridge, Avatar CD transport, Soundaware D100Pro SD card transport; Preamp: icOn 4Pro SE; Power amplifiers: Kinki Studio EX-B7 monos; Headamp: Kinki Studio; Phones: HifiMan Susvara; Loudspeakers: Aurai Audio Lieutenant, Audio Physic Codex Cube Audio Nenuphar Cables: Complete loom of Allnic Audio ZL; Power delivery: Vibex Granada/Alhambra on all source components, Vibex One 11R on amps, Furutech DPS-4.1 between wall and conditioners; Equipment rack: Artesanía Audio Exoteryc double-wide 3-tier with optional glass shelves, Exoteryc Krion and glass amp stands; Sundry accessories: Acoustic System resonators, LessLoss Firewall for loudspeakers, Furutech NCF Signal Boosters; Room: 6 x 8m with open door behind listening seat

 Review component retail: €1'995, add €995 for optional Hypsos power supply

 Sir Ferrum the 2nd.
-He kinda is.
-He's just not one of period moviedom's stiff-lipped British aristocrats.
+He kinda is; just not as one of period moviedom's stiff-lipped British aristocrats.
 You know the type.
 He just dashed out for a spot of posh lunch after playing a few rounds of polo.
 Next he'll be headed for Ascot to bet on the ponies before attending an exclusive soirée with many very available gals in stunning evening gowns.
 Somehow his type only ever knew how to rack up debt whilst waiting on his inheritance.
 From Miss Marple to Hercule Poroit, this inevitably involved murder to hurry things along.
 Not today.
 He or she is the second product from Polish HEM under their own brand Ferrum.
 Their team are far from newbies.
 They've long worked hard behind the scenes on products of other brands.
 Their nearly universal €995 hybrid power supply Hypsos was Ferrum the 1st.
-Since last year's launch, that ran victory laps through a ream of professional reviews including ours.
-What would be next? 'twas anyone's guess but had lots of us curious.
-Success does that.
+Since last year's launch, he ran victory laps through a ream of professional reviews including ours.
+What would be next?
+It had many of us curious.
 Now that cat is out of the bag.
-And she ain't Oops.
-He'd only be if you couldn't use Hypsos with it.
-That was properly gender fluid so: Hello Oor!
+Hello Oor!

 ¹ My favorite elite headamp—Bakoon's AMP-13—forwards 22dB of voltage gain into 4wpc single-ended at 60Ω so in balanced mode, Oor is twice as powerful whilst its max voltage gain is half.
 That bodes well for its S/N ratio.